-This proposal integrates all adult education programs at SBCC by providing support and outreach to the SSS team.
 The SSS team offers advising and counselling to all noncredit students.
+This proposal integrates all adult education programs at SBCC by:

-In addition, the proposal promotes transition to credit programs and workforce by introducing students to the staff who will assist with the development of short and long term educational plans and also job/career plans.
+- a) providing support and outreach for the SSS team; - b) adding a new pilot program (employment assistance); - c) collaborating with and providing referrals to CSI, One Stop, and Career Counselling; - d) promoting transition to credit programs and workforce by introducing students to the staff who will assist with the development of short and long term educational plans and also job/career plans.

-3. Justification \
+Justification \